Problem 5: Cost of production report – normal and abnormal loss

 = $4.00 per equivalent unit

 Steward Chemicals Inc. uses a process costing system.
 During November, Department B received 28,000 units from Department A at a total cost of $280,000.
-The following costs were added by department B during the month:
+The following costs were added by Department B during the month:

 Required: Prepare a cost of production report of Department B of Steward Chemicals Inc.